-CHOIR: (10/20/30/40S)
+CHOIR: (10S/20S/30S/40S)

-Choir is a place where we hope that you will feel part of a community and where you will form new connections while singing together.
-This is a performance-based course that will help students find and further develop vocal abilities through singing and will teach basic music reading skills.
-Students will learn various vocal and breathing techniques and develop aural and reading skills through choir music.
-This choir music will represent various cultures, languages, and styles.
-Musical interpretation will be taught through phrasing, dynamics, while incorporating expressions for refined presentation.
-This choir will perform at school concerts as well as other performance opportunities throughout the year.
+Choir is a place where we hope you feel like part of a community and where you form new connections while singing together.
+This is a performance-based course that will help you find and further develop your vocal abilities through singing and teach you basic music reading skills.
+We will sing a wide variety of music styles.
+This choir performs at school concerts as well as other performance opportunities throughout the year.
 This ensemble is open to all students of all skill levels.

-VOCAL JAZZ: (20/30/40S)
+CHAMBER CHOIR: (20S/30S/40S)